-\xhdr{Engagement discriminators} We identify words that frequently appear in the titles of posts with different engagement levels.
-Using a method based on the chi-squared test and contingency tables, we identify words that differ significantly in their usage, hence discriminating strongly between engaging and non-engaging posts.
-In particular, we lemmatize the titles, remove stop words, and split the data into two groups (engaging vs. non-engaging posts).
+\textbf{Engagement discriminators.} We identify words that frequently appear in the titles of posts with different engagement levels.
+Using a method based on the chi-squared test and contingency tables, we identify words that differ significantly in usage, hence discriminating between engaging and non-engaging posts.
+We lemmatize the titles, remove stop words, and split the posts into two groups (engaging vs. non-engaging).
 Next, we identify the $100$ most commonly used words in each group and calculate chi-square ($\chi^2$) values from contingency tables to assess the statistical significance.
-Using this method, we identify $78$ words used with significant variation in engagement and non-engagement posts and $91$ such words in resonant and non-resonant posts.
-To ensure the relevance of these discriminative words, we sort identified discriminators by their occurrence frequency and select words that occur in at least $1$\% of posts, which results in five and four most frequent engagement discriminators for engaging vs. non-engaging posts and resonant vs. non-resonant posts, respectively.
+Using this method, we identify $91$ words used with significant variation in engagement and non-engagement posts.
+To ensure the relevance of these discriminative words, we sort identified discriminators by their occurrence frequency and select words that occur in at least $1$\% of posts, which results in the four most frequent engagement discriminators for engaging vs. non-engaging posts.
 Finally, we create two new binary features indicating whether a post title contains a discriminator ($1$ for presence, $0$ for absence) specific to engagement or non-engagement posts.

-In Figure \ref{fig:worclouds_both} we depict the engagement discriminators as the word clouds categorized by engagement levels.
-For example, in Figure \ref{fig:wc1} we observe that post titles with comments frequently contain words such as ``cheese'', ``chocolate'', ``pizza'', or ``fried''.
-On the contrary, post titles without comments often include ``potato'', ``rice'', or ``pork''.
-Similarly, in Figure \ref{fig:wc2} we show that resonant posts have titles with ``cheese'', ``pizza'', or ``fried'', while non-resonant posts feature words such as ``pork'' or ``sauce.''
+In Figure \ref{fig:worclouds_both}, we depict the engagement discriminators as the word clouds categorized by engagement levels.
+Mainly, we show that engaging posts have titles with ``cheese'', ``pizza'', or ``fry'', while non-engaging posts feature words such as ``rice'' or ``sauce.''
 The prominence of words like ``cheese'' and ``pizza'' in posts with high engagement levels suggests that indulgent or popular foods may attract more attention.
-Furthermore, words related to preparation methods, such as ``fried'' and ``baked'' seem to play a critical role in capturing user interest in resonant posts.
+Furthermore, words related to preparation methods, such as ``fry'' and ``smoked'' seem to play a critical role in capturing user interest.

 \textbf{Visual features.} To extract visual features we compute the image embeddings for post images using CLIP (\textit{clip-ViT-L-14}) model \cite{radford_learning_2021}.
 The CLIP embeddings are $768$-dimensonal vectors that we reduce to five dimensions with UMAP \cite{mcinnes_umap_2020} for comparability with other feature groups and model interpretability.